GeoLoom: High-quality Geometric Diagram Generation from Textual Input: Introduction

 Geometric diagrams play a crucial role in mathematical education, scientific research, and engineering design, serving as the core medium for concept visualization and knowledge transfer.
 Despite their significance, diagram generation remains predominantly manual and labor-intensive~\citep{zhang2007freesoftware, yu2015automatic}.
 Conventional methods, primarily rule-based or interactive tools~\citep{yu2015automatic}, depend heavily on user input and domain expertise, resulting in limited efficiency and scalability.
 These approaches typically require explicit specification of geometric primitives and constraints, rendering them inadequate for large-scale content creation.
 This highlights that automated models are urgently needed to convert natural language into accurate geometric diagrams.

-In recent years, text-to-image generation models~\citep{zhang2023text,jia2024human}, such as Stable Diffusion~\citep{rombach2022highresolution}, DALL·E~\citep{ramesh2022hierarchical}, and their successors~\citep{yu2022scaling, chang2023muse,saharia2022imagen}, have achieved significant progress in synthesizing high-fidelity natural images from textual prompts.
+In recent years, text-to-image generation models~\citep{zhang2023text,jia2024human}, such as Stable Diffusion~\citep{rombach2022highresolution}, DALL·E~\citep{ramesh2022hierarchical}, and their successors~\citep{yu2022scaling, chang2023muse,saharia2022imagen, ren2025flowar,mi2025i,kou2025orthus}, have achieved significant progress in synthesizing high-fidelity natural images from textual prompts.
 However, these models remain inadequate for generating geometric diagrams, primarily due to the sparse and highly structured nature of such visuals.
 Even with domain-specific fine-tuning, current models exhibit poor spatial accuracy, rendering the outputs unsuitable for educational contexts.
-A primary limitation is the absence of high-quality paired datasets; although resources like Geometry3K~\citep{lu2021intergps}, GeoQA~\citep{GeoQA} and PGPS9K~\citep{PGPS} facilitate geometric understanding, they offer limited supervision for generative tasks as they lack well-aligned textual and diagrammatic data.
+This failure stems from a fundamental mismatch between the stochastic nature of generic diffusion models and the rigorous requirements of geometry, further exacerbated by the absence of high-quality paired datasets that align textual descriptions with precise diagrammatic data.

-Unlike natural images, which are often evaluated based on subjective perceptual quality~\citep{radford2021learning}, geometric diagrams are inherently sparse, demanding exact placement of points, lines, and angles, and any distortion undermines their mathematical validity~\citep{Unigeo}.
+The core of the problem lies in the fact that geometric diagrams, unlike natural images, can not be evaluated based on subjective perceptual quality~\citep{radford2021learning}, geometric diagrams are inherently sparse, demanding exact placement of points, lines, and angles, and even a minor distortion undermines their mathematical validity~\citep{Unigeo}.
 This divergence presents both a challenge and an opportunity.
-The challenge lies in capturing precise spatial relationships, logical rules, and symbolic fidelity, capabilities that current models lack.
-Conversely, the well-defined nature of geometric diagrams provides explicit evaluation metrics, offering a principled foundation for supervising the generation process.
-Thus, constraints of geometric diagram generation provides objective, domain-specific criteria for evaluation, that can supervise and calibrate generation quality in a principled manner.
+While current models struggle to capture precise spatial relationships and logical rules, the well-defined nature of geometry provides explicit, objective criteria.
+These criteria can serve as a principled foundation to calibrate generation quality, a potential that has yet to be fully exploited by existing pixel-based generative frameworks.